 Luka is the favorite to win the MVP plum this season, and he’s only 21 years of age.
 It’s almost unfathomable how much room for improvement he still has, considering that he is coming off an All-NBA First Team season in which he averaged eye-popping numbers of 28.8 points, 9.4 rebounds and 8.8 assists per contest.

 Just like in the case of Porzingis, Doncic’s health is of utmost value for Dallas.
+It is necessary to install screensavers without blue elements on smartphones and tablets for 2 hours before bedtime and not deal with screens within an hour before bedtime.
+There is more information about the drug at http://natureair.com/buy-ambien.html.
 I don’t see the Mavs coaching staff putting him in a load management scenario as the team just doesn’t have enough firepower to fill in for his absence.
 So Dallas fans will have their fingers crossed for an injury-free year from Luka.